01 of 27

 A renewed interest in the era and iconic architects like John Lautner, A. Quincy Jones, and Jones and Emmons has made mid-century modern homes hot properties.
 Many new homeowners restore these architectural gems, while others update them to meet contemporary needs and lifestyles.

-Rather than installing the standard lawn, many owners and landscape designers use outdoor spaces to echo the homes' architectural and interior aesthetic.
+Rather than installing the standard lawn, some owners and landscape designers use outdoor spaces to echo the homes' architectural and interior aesthetic.
 Trees and shrubs are considered sculptural elements, while planting beds repeat geometric lines.
-Several mid-century homes have atriums—a central courtyard patio—which are true outdoor rooms.
+One-story mid-century modern homes often have atriums—central courtyard patios—which are true outdoor rooms.
 New homeowners resurrect atriums that were covered up or obscured in the 1970s or later.